-Your Super Cruiser is equipped with several Carbon Monoxide and Propane warning alarms, which will produce a buzzing sound, if an excessive amount of Carbon Monoxide or Propane is present.
-If the warning buzzer sounds, the most common cause is engine and/ or generator exhaust.
+Your Super Cruiser is equipped with a Carbon Monoxide and Propane warning alarm, which will produce a buzzing sound, if an excessive amount of Carbon Monoxide or Propane is present.
+This unit is located at floor level below the Mid-ship fire extinguisher.
+If the warning buzzer sounds, the most common cause is engine and/or generator exhaust.
 This happens due to a draft through an open rear door.
-If this happens, open the front door and allow the cabin to "air out" and alarm will silence.
+If this happens open the front door and allow the cabin to "air out" and alarm will silence.
 After the alarm silences, close the rear door, but leave the front door open until you are sure the cabin is aired out.